hoffmannjacoba/discography-ranker/README.md

 ## General Info
-This project assists users with ranking an artist's discography by spliting up the ranking process into simple song 1 or song 2 decisions.
+This project assists users with ranking an artist's discography by spliting up the ranking process into simple "Which is better?
+Song A or Song B" decisions.

 ## Technologies
 Project is created with: